SENG499-S22-Company3/algorithm-2/PreProcessing/README.md

 ## parseHistoricalData.py

-Script the goes through the scraped historical data and filters out all unnessecary entries
+Script the goes through the scraped historical data and filters out all unnecessary entries

 To run